Everything you need to know about the tiny, ultra-cheap computer that has taken the world by storm.

-You can use the Pi as a desktop PC replacement, albeit with limitations when it comes to web browsing, though there's a myriad of possible uses for the board.
+You can use the Pi as a desktop PC replacement, particularly if you choosethough there's a myriad of possible uses for the board.

-Media center, weather station, virtual assistant, smart home hub, 'high performance' clusters, virtual desktop thin client, robot brain, Lego-powered book scanner, retro games console, eye in the sky, drone guidance — you name it, someone's done it.
+Media center, file server, weather station, virtual assistant, smart home hub, 'high performance' clusters, virtual desktop thin client, robot brain, Lego-powered book scanner, retro games console, eye-in-the-sky, drone guidance, low-cost ventilator -- you name it, someone's done it.

-If none of these take your fancy then there's always the option of using the wealth of programming-oriented software bundled with the Pi's official Raspbian OS to learn about coding and hardware hacking.
+If none of these take your fancy then there's always the option of using the wealth of programming-oriented software bundled with the Pi's- formerly Raspbian - to learn about coding and hardware hacking.